DocDams/SQLIEzPlatformAdminUiExtended/README.md

 - **create** Allow creation of new line in table
 - **max_per_page** Number of elements per page (Pagerfanta)
 - **csv_exportable** Allow data CSV export for the entity
+- **tabname** Group this entity in a tab under top menu instead of default tab

 Property annotation `EntityProperty` has following properties :
 - **description** Description